JSON-LD for SEO: The Guide to Structured Data

 1. One page-level JSON-LD script per page

-Place all page-specific structured data in one place <script type="application/ld+json"> block with a @graph array.
+Place all page-specific structured data in one <script type="application/ld+json"> block with an @graph array.
 Not four separate scripts for WebPage, Service, BreadcrumbList, and FAQ.
-One script, one graph, all nodes included.
+One script, one graph, all nodes within it.

 2. Stable @id strategy

 Each node receives a unique @id based on the canonical page URL plus a fragment.
-For example: https://example.com/seo#webpage, https://example.com/seo#service, https://example.com/blog/artikel#blogpostUse this pattern consistently throughout the entire site.
+For example: https://example.com/seo#webpage, https://example.com/seo#service, https://example.com/blog/artikel#blogpost.
+You use this pattern consistently throughout the entire site.

 4. Match URLs exactly with canonical